Dzvezdana/introduction-to-flink/README.md

 ### Step 3: Let's create our Flink application.

 Go to `kafka_flink_sensor_example`.
 Create a Flink Kafka Consumer that consumes the data produced by our Kafka producer on the `sample_sensor` topic.
-Filter all messages that have `status: failed`.
+Filter out all messages that have `status: failed`.
 After filtering the messages, create new Flink Kafka producer that will publish the filtered stream on the `filtered_sample` topic.

 If you did everything correctly you should see the filtered messages being printed by our kafka python consumer.